Carvago/career-framework/readme.md

 ![image](assets/career-progression.jpg)

 Everybody in the tech team has a career track which impacts several things.
 Your career track defines which competencies you should focus on, which skills and goals are important for your development and what are your **responsibilities** (defined on detail page of each career track).
-It also defines what should be your minimal compensation based on your progress.
-Or vice versa, based on your competencies, you might discover which career track is the most fitting for you.

 # Career Tracks